 So what other options and considerations are there, for Quality True Telegraphists who are looking for Quality Telegraphy Time?

-If you have a high noise level, do NOT opt for very long CQ calls because those who can hear your signal weak and far away will respond, and you will not hear them, causing frustration and time wasting for your callers.
+If you have a high noise level, you are much better off not calling CQ, but tuning the bands looking for clear signals calling CQ that you can respond to.
+In any case, do NOT opt for very long CQ calls because those who can hear your signal weak and far away will respond, and you will not hear them, causing frustration and time wasting for your callers.

-Instead use a 3X3 (meaning CQ three times followed by DE and then your callsign 3 times) and end with PSE K or K or <AR> K or <AR> PSE K or BK.
-No matter what, any QTT CQ must end with a K nor ifs or buts.
+Instead, consider using a shorter 3X3 (meaning CQ three times followed by DE and then your callsign 3 times) and end with PSE K or K or <AR> K or <AR> PSE K or BK.
+No matter what, any QTT CQ must always end with a K nor ifs nor buts.

 If you are QRP, and/or your noise level is low, and you are not running QRO but just barefoot with low noise level, then on your first CQ, you can use a 3X3 but if you don’t get a response increase it to a double 3X3, meaning 2X(3X3) in a row, and always end with PSE K, not just K, you’ll see why soon.